5 Common Roadblocks to Leveraging Outside Expertise

 Excuse #1: Bias against consulting

 One of the most common barriers to leveraging third-party expense management solutions is an overall company bias against consulting.
 In 2021, the landscape is vastly more favorable for business expense management solutions, but believe it or not, even after two recessions and a steady leaning out of corporate procurement teams nationwide, there are still businesses with ingrained biases against augmenting their in-house resources with outside partners.
 If you work in an environment like this, I recommend familiarizing yourself with the present-day expense management landscape.
 A host of targeted solutions have emerged in recent years which can advance your interests in ways that could never be duplicated in-house.

-Kearney, Procurement Foundry, and Fairmarkit have developed a great tool for depicting this landscape with their “Procurement Tech Innovation Map.”
+Kearney, Procurement Foundry, and Fairmarkit developed a great tool for depicting this landscape with their “Procurement Tech Innovation Map,” and there are many others like it available with a quick Google search.
 Spend some time getting to know this arena and the players within it, and introduce your coworkers and hierarchy to it, too.
 If you are going to be on the cutting edge of your field, this is need-to-know stuff.
-In 2021, any business that thinks strategic and targeted business expense management partners cannot advance their interests beyond internal efforts is, quite frankly, a dinosaur.
+In this day and age, any business that thinks strategic and targeted business expense management partners cannot advance their interests beyond internal efforts is, quite frankly, a dinosaur.

 Excuse #2: Fear of exposure